dmbarbour/wikilon/docs/Runtime.md

 So what is my performance path?

 First, accelerators.
-I can and should get started much earlier on a widely useful "standard library" of accelerated functions and types.
-If every time I see a significant performance bottleneck, I accelerate, I can consistently ratchet up performance and parallelism both.
+I can and should get started much earlier on a widely useful "standard library" of accelerated functions and data types.
+If every time I see a significant performance bottleneck, I accelerate, I can consistently ratchet up performance and parallelism both, even if I'm assuming simple interpreters.

-Second, compilation from Awelon to an intermediate language *designed* for fast interpretation or further JIT.
+Second, compilation from Awelon to an intermediate language designed for fast naive interpretation or further JIT.
 I've already discussed under [Awelon Language](AwelonLang.md) how it isn't too difficult to rewrite a lot of Awelon code to an intermediate language where we have call-return, labeled jumps, more conventional loops and branching, perhaps even a few registers for data plumbing.
 Hand crafted accelerators and types would become primitives at this layer.

 Third, compilation from this intermediate language into Haskell, something we can link directly into our runtimes.
 We can leverage Template Haskell to represent a "standard library" Awelon dictionary in a subdirectory of the Wikilon project, and compile everything fully to well-typed Haskell, with an option for gate-keeper code where appropriate.
 This would make it a lot easier to extend the set of accelerators.
 And I believe I can achieve excellent performance this way.